cirquit/hardware-monitor/README.md

-# Basic Hardware Monitor With CUDA Support
+# Basic Python Hardware Monitor With CUDA Support

-Single file implementation of a hardware monitor to be used with `tensorboard`, `wandb` and other logging solutions which want to work with a dictionary.
-Put it in your codebase and use however you like.
+Single file implementation of a hardware monitor to be used with `tensorboard`, `wandb`, and other logging solutions that want to work with a dictionary.
+Put it in your codebase and use it however you like.

 A very basic hardware monitor based on `psutil` that enables tracking of: